donate now

 The name Atlatl (aht-lat) comes from the Aztec language meaning extended arm.
 Though Cortez and his men called them estólica (spear-throwers) and feared them for their ability to puncture their chain mail and cotton armor.

-The oldest version of the Atlatl tool was used over 30,000 years ago to hunt mammoths, and is still a used today by the people of New Guinea and the Australian Aborigines.
+The oldest version of the Atlatl tool was used over 30,000 years ago to hunt mammoths, and is still a used today by the First Nations people of Australia and New Guinea.
 Other modern day uses of the Atlatl include spear throwing for sport, with awards for both distance and accuracy.
 The farthest recorded throw was around 850 feet.

 To us, the Atlatl represents a symbolic extension of our own arms into the natural world, into our communities, into our ancestry and history, and into the youth, allowing us to propel ourselves further than we could possibly hope to alone.